psshri/dhoni_on_strike/README.md

 # dhoni_on_strike
 This application notifies the end user whenever MS Dhoni is out on the pitch to bat!

+NOTE
+make sure to update the today_string at last

 ### todos:
 - research the capabilities of aws lambda